We are keen to help owners of empty homes bring these properties back into use.

 Find out more about the Tenant finder scheme.

-Owners of properties which have been empty for more than two years may be eligible for a reduced rate of VAT on the cost of refurbishments.
-Visit the HM Revenue & Customs website for details.
+Owners of properties which have been empty for more than two years may be eligible for a reduced rate of VAT on the cost of refurbishments by builders.
+Visit HM Revenue & Customs for details.

-Due to data protection laws we are unable to provide members of the public with the name or contact details of empty property owners.
-A way of finding current owners details is by contacting the Land Registry.
 A land registry search can be carried out on the property, which may reveal the name of the legal owner, although some properties are not registered and there is a chance that they may be out of date.
-There is a £3.00 charge for the service.
+There is a £3 charge for the service.